It only takes 15 minutes to get a free online bankruptcy evaluation. Find out if you qualify and what it costs to file.

 Find the credit counseling agency’s online site and follow the prompts to sign up.
 You will have to answer questions about income, assets you own and debts you still have.
 The online service will measure your level of debt compared to income and assets, then offer a suggestion on what is your best debt-relief option.

 A counselor will call you to verify the answers you gave during the online interview were accurate and be sure the right solution was sent your way.
-Bankruptcy is one of the solutions, along with a debt management program, debt settlement or debt consolidation.
+Bankruptcy is one of the solutions, along with a debt management program, debt settlement,and debt consolidation.

 If bankruptcy is the best solution, you will receive a certificate of course completion and a referral to a bankruptcy lawyer, or you can go online and find one yourself.